 Google Cloud Armor Managed Protection Plus is in general availability.
 Third-party named IP address lists availability is as follows:

 - If you are subscribed to Google Cloud Armor Managed Protection Plus tier, you are licensed to use named IP address lists in enrolled projects.
-You can create, update, and delete named IP address lists.
+You can create, update, and delete rules with named IP address lists.

 - If your Google Cloud Armor Managed Protection Plus tier subscription expires or you otherwise return to Standard tier, you cannot add or modify rules with named IP address lists, but you can delete existing rules and update rules to remove a named IP list.